srinivag19/EqPanDeveloperTest/README.md

 ## What do we want you to do? ##
-You will be provided with a skeleton Java Servlet solution which you can extend as you wish.
+You will be provided with a skeleton Java Servlet solution (implementation class is ApiServlet) which you can extend as you wish.
+You will be required to build (maven) and deploy (java web server) the code.
+The landing page in a web browser is http(s)://server:port/EqPancreditDeveloperTest/ and to see the initial API GET result you can visit http(s)://server:port/EqPancreditDeveloperTest/ApiServlet.

 We want you to create a REST API for a simple data set that we will provide (**resources/data.json**).